DIT112-V18/group-07/README.md

 * The obstacle detection feature ensures the safety of the car and it's surroundings.
 It will make sure that the car doesn't crash into stationary or moving objects.
 * The cruise control feature will be added to minimise the need of repeated user input to perform basic straight line mobility.
 * The car needs to be able to manoeuvre forward, backwards, left ,right and also be able to stop in order to provide the staple functionalities of a car.
-* The gesture control feature provides a more intuitive way of operating the car.
-It eradicates the problem of undesired tapping of buttons on the remote.
-It is essentially a smarter way of registering user input.
+* The tilt control feature provides an easier way to maneuver the car.
+By tilting the phone, the car will either move left or right.
+Eliminating the problem of tapping several buttons to move the car left and right.
+It is a smarter way of moving the car.
 * Parking esentially follows a general algorithm.
 We have employed this algorithm to automate parking of the car, hence reducing redundant work-load on the user.
 * Tail lamps and brake lamps increase visibility of the car in it's surroundings, thus adding to the factor of safety.